georgeh02/seniorproject2/Deliverables/3-SoftwareDevelopmentPlan.md

 - FL Studio 21

 ## 4.3   Project Organization
-The major functions of the project are divided as follows
+The major functions of the project are divided as follows.
+Each function will be completed to meet the functionality listed in the Requirements Specification document.
 - Sound Design
     - This will be the bulk of the project and the first section to be completed
     - It will include implementing all the sound design features of the synth